springbok104/springbok104/README.md

 ## 👋 Hi, I'm Robert

-I'm a Windows systems administrator with hands-on experience in Windows Server environments, PowerShell automation, and secure infrastructure.
-After time away from full-time tech, I'm reconnecting with my strengths and expanding into DevOps, cloud tooling, and development in Python.
-My repos reflect practical work, learning in progress, and tools built to solve real problems.
+I'm a systems administrator returning to my technical roots.
+I’ve worked across Windows Server, PowerShell automation, and secure infrastructure, and I’m currently leaning into DevOps, Python, and cloud tooling.
+This GitHub reflects that transition, with real-world scripts, lessons learned, and projects in motion.

 ### 🛠️ Current interests:
 - Building real-world utility scripts